openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 # Installing AndroidAPS - Build the APK

-This article is divided in two parts.
+This article is divided into two parts.
 * In the overview part you will get the explanation on what steps are necessary in general to build the APK file.
 * In the step by step walkthrough part you will find the screenshots of a concrete installation.
 Because the versions of Android Studio - the software development environment which we will use to build the APK will - change very quickly this will be not identical to your installation but it should give you a good starting point.
-If you find something important wrong or missing please inform the facebook group "AndroidAPS users" though we can have a look on this.
+Another reason is that Android Studio is ruing on Windows, Mac OS X and Linux and their might be smaller differences in some apsects.
+If you find something important wrong or missing please inform the facebook group "AndroidAPS users" so that we can have a look on this.

 ## Overview

 In general description of the steps necessary to build the APK file.

-* Install Android Studo the software development environment used for building the AndroidAPS app.
+* Install and setup Android Studo.
-* Use git to clone the source code from the central Github repository where the developer put the actual code for the app.
+* Use git to clone the source code from the central Github repository where the developers have put the actual code for the app.
 * Open the cloned project in Android Studio as active project.
 * Configure the build variants.
 * Build the signed APK.
-* Transfer the signed APK to you smartphone.
+* Transfer the signed APK to your smartphone.

 ## Step by step walkthrough

 Detailed description of the steps necessary to build the APK file.

 * Install [Android Studio](https://developer.android.com/studio/install.html).
-* Configure Android Studio during first start
+* Setup  Android Studio during first start

 Select "Do not import settings" as you have not used it before.
 ![Screenshot 1](../../images/Installation_Screenshot_01.png)